Enjoy serving your community and get out of the classroom.

 Service-learning classes are classes without borders.
 You enroll in them the same as with other MCC classes.
 Examples of service learning include:

 - Biology: work with a local wildlife preserve to help clean up a waterway and study first hand how plants, animals, and ecosystems are affected by human activity.

 - Theater: work behind the scenes at a city theater and work with staff on costumes, lighting, sound design and acting.

 - Accounting: help area residents prepare and file taxes during tax season.

 - Do it in class: integrated class: For this course, the service you do is like a homework assignment: You and your classmates do at least 15 hours of service as part of your class.
 Your instructor assigns a journal, paper or other assignment to see what you've learned.

 - Do it on your own: component class: This stand-alone, one-, two-, or three-hour class adds service experience to a course you are taking.
 Or extends the experience of the one you've finished.
 For every hour you take, you put in 40 hours of community service.
 You'll wrap up your experience with a journal, paper or other assignment.
 You work on your own and at your own pace.

 A service project isn't busy work added on to existing work.
 Because it is an important part of your learning it is often substituted for another major assignment.
 Or it might become a part of your research.
 If you're concerned, contact your instructor before enrolling to learn what's expected of you.

 Many scholarships have service as part of their requirements, such as the Longview Hispanic scholarship, the Kevin O'Neil Phillips scholarship and the Plaza Rotary scholarship.
-See our scholarship booklet for a complete list.

 The stand-alone service-learning class is meant to piggyback with another class that you are taking or have just taken.
 If you want to enroll in one, you should contact the instructor to see if this is right for you.
 You and your instructor will develop a project and there will be an assignment that pulls your experience together.